 [The permit holder or operator of any establishment, the grade of which has been lowered may at any time request an inspection for the purpose of regrading the establishment.
-Within forty-eight (48) hours following receipt of a request, including a signed statement that the conditions responsible for the lowering of the grade have, in the applicant's opinion, been corrected, the health authority shall make an inspection and thereafter as many additional inspections as he may deem necessary to assure himself that the applicant is complying with the higher grade requirements, and if the findings indicate compliance, shall award the higher grade.]
+Within forty eight (48) hours following receipt of a request, including a signed statement that the conditions responsible for the lowering of the grade have, in the applicant's opinion, been corrected, the health authority shall make an inspection and thereafter as many additional inspections as he may deem necessary to assure himself that the applicant is complying with the higher grade requirements, and if the findings indicate compliance, shall award the higher grade.]

 - 1. The following food establishments shall be reinspected by the Health Authority to ensure correction of violations: - a.
 Food establishments who do not receive a grade of "A." - b.
 Food establishments found to have an imminent health hazard. - c.
 Food establishments who have been marked as "closed." - 2.
-Fees for the reinspection must be paid within ten (10) business days. - 3.
-Reinspections will be conducted after fifteen (15) business days, as determined by the inspector, or may be scheduled sooner at the request of the permit holder. - a.
-If the permit holder requests an inspection prior to fifteen business days, applicable fees must be paid prior to the reinspection.
+A permit holder has a duty to correct violations noted on the inspection report.
+For food establishments that require a reinspection, a permit holder must bring the food establishment into compliance and request a reinspection within fifteen (15) business days after the initial inspection. - 3.
+The Health Authority will perform a reinspection within five (5) business days following receipt of the request and payment for reinspection.